-the people.
-But the freedoms guaranteed by it against the overwhelming power of the State would be meaningless and of no use unless citizens could vindicate and enforce them against the government officials and agencies by proper procedures in the courts, under the rule of law.
+The Bill of Rights of the Constitution specifies the powers that have been withheld from the government and are reserved to the people.
+But the freedoms guaranteed by it against the overwhelming power of the State would be meaningless and of no use unless the citizens could vindicate and enforce them against the government officials and agencies by proper procedures in the courts, under the rule of law.

-However, the efficacy of the Bill of Rights remain in suspenso.
-Under martial law and the resultant suspension of the privilege of the writ of habeas corpus, an individual may be indefinitely detained in connection with matters covered by the martial law proclamation and is powerless to seek relief or his liberty from the courts.
+However the efficacy of the Bill of Rights remain in suspenso.
+Under martial law and the resultant suspension of the privilege of the writ of habeas corpus, an individual nay be indefinitely detained in connection with matters covered by the martial law proclamation and is powerless to seek relief or his liberty from the courts.

-The great freedom of speech and of the press (the most recent monumental and almost incredible demonstration of which was the expose of the Watergate coverup that toppled in August, 1974 the President of the U.S. for breach of faith and for having defiled the process of law) remain tentative.
-But the windows have been opened and a letter writer to the editor the other day in urging that "President Marcos must be a president for life" wrote with nostalgia that "(I) also dream of normal times.
+The great freedom of speech and of the press (the most recent monumental and almost incredible demonstration of which was the exposé of the Watergate coverup that toppled in August, 1974 the President of the U.S. for breach of faith and for having defiled the process of law) remain tentative.
+But the windows have been opened and a letter writer to the editor the other day in urging that "President Marcos must be a president for life" wrote with nostalgia that (I) also dream of normal times.
 I dream of the return of our freedom of speech.
 I dream of the return of our freedom of the press.
-But laws should be decreed to ensure no abuse of these rights, as in the past."28
+But laws should be decreed to ensure no abuse of these rights, as in the past."
+28

 Well may we call to mind former Chief Justice Concepcion's injunction in the Lansang case that "we bear in mind that our political system is essentially democratic and republican in character and that the suspension of the privilege affects the most fundamental element of that system, namely, individual freedom.
 Indeed, such freedom includes and connotes, as well as demands, the right of every single member of our citizenry to freely discuss and dissent from, as well as criticize and denounce, the views, the policies and the practices of the government and the party in power that he deems unwise, improper or inimical to the commonweal, regardless of whether his own opinion is objectively correct or not.
-The untrammelled enjoyment and exercise of such right - which, under certain conditions, may be a civic duty of the highest order - is vital to the democratic system and essential to its successful operation and wholesome growth and development."20 Indeed, as Cardoso stressed, our freedoms as enshrined in the Bill of Rights should be ever preserved "against the assaults" of opportunism, the expediency of the passing hour, the erosion of small encroachments, and the scorn and derision of those who have no patience with general principles."30
+The untrammelled enjoyment and exercise of such right - which, under certain conditions, may be a civic duty of the highest order - is vital to the democratic system and essential to its successful operation and wholesome growth and development."29 Indeed, as Cardoso stressed, our freedoms as enshrined in the Bill of Rights should be ever preserved "against the assaults of opportunism, the expediency of the passing hour, the erosion of small encroachments, and the scorn and derision of those who have no patience with general principles."30